SKH-TMS/Navbar-Fixes/README.md

 - **Why:**
   This centralizes the authentication state.
 Every page and layout can access the authentication state and the `refreshAuth` function without needing to refresh the whole page using techniques like   `router.refresh()`.
+## Version 2

+### Fixes
+-Added the back routing to the pages of the admin
+- Added missing context refreshing to the profile of a normal user
+-